Gambling and online casinos in Kenya

 Kenya is East Africa's leader in online gambling.

-online betting has become part of everyday culture.
+Due to the high penetration of the mobile Internet and the popularity of electronic payments, online betting has become part of everyday culture.

 Popular destinations:- sports betting (football, basketball, cricket, eSports);